dynaconf/dynaconf/docs/index.md

         SQLALCHEMY_DB_URI = "postgresql://..."
         ```

-        > ℹ️ On Flask, settings files are layered in multiple environments by default, you can disable it passing `environments=False` to FlaskDynaconf extension.
+        > ℹ️ On Flask, settings files are layered in multiple environments by default, you can disable it by passing `environments=False` to FlaskDynaconf extension.

         More details in [Settings Files](/settings_files/)

     === ".secrets.toml"
-        **Optionally** store sensitive data in a local only file `.secrets.toml`
+        **Optionally** store sensitive data in a local-only file `.secrets.toml`
         ```toml
         [development]
         password = "s3cr3t"